 You can use this to your advantage by creating a roundup of your company’s best content (internal links).
 But, of course, you’ll also want to include external links, like other companies’ sites or articles on related topics.

-Look at this roundup post about the best sites to hire a freelance web developer or even hire a remote development team.
+Look at this roundup post about the best sites to hire dedicated web developers, hire a remote development team, or even an offshore development team.
 Aside from using internal links to encourage readers to visit other blog posts on their site, they also include external links throughout the blog post.

 Because providing readers with links to other valuable resources enhances their experience by giving them extra information, it also signals to Google that your site is trustworthy and deserves to rank on SERPs.